-I loved student construction brigades and believed that they were important because they united students, taught them discipline and hard work as well as gave an opportunity to earn a living.
-Therefore, in Fall 2012, I started to talk to students at MEPhI about the movement in the hope to revive it.
+I loved the student movement because it united students, taught them discipline and hard work as well as gave an opportunity to earn a living.
+Therefore, in Fall 2012, I started to talk to students at MEPhI about the movement in the hope of reviving it.
 Boys and girls joined me quickly.
 We named ourselves as “Creators of Energy” and our preparations for the Summer began.

 As the brigade commander, I was responsible for our professional skills training and social life.
-The university supported my initiatives and provided with the necessary funding.
-Thus, I was able to participate in Student Brigade Leader Schools in Yekaterinburg and Perm while all my 14 brigade members could complete a Professional Plasterers and Painters Program at a technology college in Moscow.
-At MEPhI, we organized various events to learn about each other and build a strong team.
-In Summer 2013, I got us a job within the All-Russian Student Construction Project “Akademicheskiy” in Yekaterinburg.
+The university supported my initiative and provided with the necessary funding.
+Thus, I was able to participate in Student Brigade Leader Schools in Yekaterinburg and Perm while all my 14 team members could complete a Professional Plasterers and Painters Program at a technology college in Moscow.
+We organized different events to learn about each other and build a strong team.
+I got us a job within the All-Russian Student Construction Project “Akademicheskiy” in Yekaterinburg for Summer 2013.
 It was the same place where I took my KSTA team before.

 Plasterers and Painters Program